arturjzapater/ip-api-task/readme.md

 phpunit
 ```

-To run the browser tests, you will need to update the `.env` file and set the key `APP_URL` to the URL where your server is using.
+To run the browser tests, you will need to update the `.env` file and set the key `APP_URL` to the URL that your server is using.

 If the chrome-driver's version doesn't match your browser version, you can set the driver to your specific version (e.gr.
 84):